Xilinx/PYNQ/docs/source/overlay_design_methodology/pynq_microblaze_subsystem.rst

 As described in the previous section, a PYNQ MicroBlaze can be used as a flexible controller for different types of external peripherals.
-The ARM® Cortex®-A9 is an application processor, which runs PYNQ and Jupyter notebook on a Linux OS.
+The The ARM® application processor runs PYNQ and Jupyter notebooks on Linux.
 This scenario is not well suited to real-time applications, which is a common requirement for an embedded systems.
-In the base overlay there are three PYNQ MicroBlazes.
-As well as acting as a flexible controller, a PYNQ MicroBlaze can be used as dedicated real-time controller.
+The ZCU104 base overlay contains two Pmod PYNQ MicroBlazes.
+As well as acting as a flexible controller, a PYNQ MicroBlaze can be used as a dedicated real-time controller.

+The VCK190 base overlay does not include a PYNQ MicroBlaze subsystem.

 PYNQ MicroBlazes can also be used standalone to offload some processing from the main processor.
-However, note that the MicroBlaze processor inside a PYNQ MicroBlaze in the base overlay is running at 100 MHz, compared to the Dual-Core ARM Cortex-A9 running at 650 MHz.
-The clock speed, and different processor architectures and features should be taken into account when offloading pure application code. e.g. Vector processing on the ARM Cortex-A9 Neon processing unit will be much more efficient than running on the MicroBlaze.
+However, note that the MicroBlaze processor inside a PYNQ MicroBlaze in the base overlay runs at 100 MHz.
+The clock speed and different processor architectures and features should be taken into account when offloading application code.
 The MicroBlaze is most appropriate for low-level, background, or real-time applications.

 Software Requirements